ryushu/jQuery-slide/README.md

 });
 ```
 ##Options
-  Type:PlainObjects
+Type:PlainObject
 This method have two paramater option and callback function.
 $('selector').slide(option,callback);

 ###auto
 Type:Boolean (default:false)
 Whether or not the elements are slid automatically.

 ##Callback
 Type:function
 A function to be called when slide action is ended.
 It is usefull when you change/set/get something value in the element showing in the window.